kevonc/kevoncheung.com/content/home.md

 title: Hey!
 I'm Kevon 👋
 ---

-I love to explore ideas in **online education, learning design, business, and marketing**.
-When I realized everyone has the power to share what they know, I started [Public Lab](https://publiclab.co).
+I'm a writer, educator, and marketer.

+When I discovered the power of building in public, I started [Public Lab](https://publiclab.co) to share everything I’ve learned.

+After spending years in adult education, I’m now shifting my focus to children’s learning.
+It fascinates me — there’s really nothing like lighting up those tiny bulbs.

-I now live in Hong Kong with my wife and two daughters.
-I like to run.
-I like to write.
-I like to do silly things with my family.
+I live in Hong Kong with my wife and two daughters.
+If you want to know more about me, check out [my About page](/about).
+I also share what I’m actively building on [my Now page](/now).

-Here you'll find my writing and projects.
-As the author of the [Build in Public guide](https://www.publiclab.co/build-in-public), I'm all about being open and sharing everything I'm learning.

-If you're interested in hiring me, you can [go here](/hire-me).
-Let's also connect:
+Email is the best way to reach me, and we can also connect here:

 <div class="social-links">
   <a href="https://x.com/MeetKevon" target="_blank" rel="noopener noreferrer" class="social-icon">